neilcitruslime/TwelveData/TwelveData.Services/README.md

 ### Version
+1.3.2 Added support for indices details endpoints to SymbolDetailsService.

 1.3.1 Added support for GainToday and PrevivousClose

-1.3 Added support for equities and ETF endpoints.
+1.3 Added support for equities and ETF details endpoints.

 1.2.9 Added support for a simple quote method, uses TimeSeries data so will be several minutes out of date.